 9. Not knowing how much it costs you to be in business

-Simply pulling numbers out of the air, making your best guess-timate or trying to figure out what your competition is charging or what it will cost for Internet hosting, to register your business with your state or incorporate aren’t the best business ideas.
+Simply pulling numbers out of the air (guessing) isn’t a great business idea.
+You should first try to figure out what your competition is charging, what kind of internet hosting is most suitable for your business, and other factors before pulling the trigger.
 Your basic rates should take in account your target salary (or draw), overhead and a profit margin (read my article on setting rates.
 Just change “designer” to “writer” and you’ll be fine.).